 A higher gold percentage may be more valuable, but one major drawback is that higher karats are also less durable.
 For this reason, very few rings are made from 24k gold because it is too soft.

 When wearing 18k gold rings during physical activity, it’s essential to watch out for your ring to minimize any damage.

 18k Gold Price

-You may need to clean or maintain your ring on a more frequent basis, as well as be more mindful when wearing your ring.
-Take your ring off when you’re participating in hands-on activities or high contact sports to avoid damaging your fine piece of 18k gold jewelry.
+You may need to clean or maintain your ring on a more frequent basis and be more mindful when wearing your ring.
+Take your ring off when you’re participating in hands-on activities or high-contact sports to avoid damaging your fine jewelry.